What I Did Last Week

 on the land he stole and what Trump wants to give you and me.

-Contributed $10,000 to CARE (Cooperative for Assistance and
+$10,000 to CARE (Cooperative for Assistance and Relief Everywhere), a major

-Relief Everywhere), a major global charity with government and corporate
+global charity with government and corporate support.
+I gave > $5,000 to

-support.
-I gave > $5,000 to that charity in each of the last 4 years
+that charity in each of the last 4 years deducted from my paychecks as part of

-retiring I gave a single donation.
-The global need is greater this year after
+global need is greater this year after Republicans viciously destroyed the US

-the lives of many of the world’s poorest people.
-I still care about the poor
+Agency for International Development and the lives of many of the world’s

-and sometimes try to help them.
+poorest people.
+I still care about the poor and sometimes try to help them.

-Sorted a box of old, loose family pictures into several
+of old, loose family pictures into several stacks, converted the best pictures

-powerpoint files, and emailed or showed that display to family.
-I got nice
+to electronic, organized those into powerpoint files, and emailed or showed

-comments back and a request to convert many more picture books into electronic
+that display to family.
+I got nice comments back and a request to convert many

 August